Michelle Rogers, We Are All Connected II, 2018, Oil on canvas, 40" x 60"

-Michelle Rogers grew up in Dundalk, Ireland on the border between the Northern and Southern regions of the country at the height of the Troubles.
+Michelle Rogers is a human rights and environmental activist and artist.
+She grew up in Dundalk, Ireland on the border between the Northern and Southern regions of the country at the height of the Troubles.

-Rogers is also known for portraiture including an Irish postal stamp of her portrait of President O'Dalaigh.
+Rogers is also known for her portraiture including an Irish postal stamp of her portrait of President O'Dalaigh.
 In 2012, Rogers was commissioned by the family of Prince Doria Pamphilj family to paint their portrait, which hangs in the Palazzo Doria Pamphilj in Rome.

 The artist currently divides her time between Rome, New York, and Dublin.